apat59/simple-drools-cep/README.md

-# simple-drools-cep
+# simple-drools-cep apat
 A simple Drools Fusion CEP example.

 The demo loads a set of events (Airport bag-scanning events) from a CVS file.